Four-seam fastball

 A four-seam fastball, also called a rising fastball, a four-seamer, or a cross-seam fastball, is a pitch in baseball.
-It is a member of the fastball family of pitches and is usually the hardest (i.e., fastest) ball thrown by a pitcher.
-It is called what it is because with every rotation of the ball as it is thrown, four seams come into view.
-A few pitchers at the major league level can sometimes reach a pitch speed of over 100 mph.
+It is a member of the fastball family of pitches and is usually the fastest ball thrown by a pitcher.
+It is so called because with every rotation of the ball as it is thrown, four seams come into view.
 It is often compared with the two-seam fastball.

 Grip and action

 The four-seam fastball is designed purely for velocity; it travels to the batter's box with little or no "break" from straight-line flight—the intent being to challenge the batter's reaction time instead of fooling him with a pitch that breaks downward or to one side or the other.
 The ball is gripped with the index and middle fingers set on or across a line (cross-seam) of the "horseshoe" seam that faces outward, i.e., away from the pitcher's body.
 The thumb is placed directly underneath the ball; it rests on smooth leather with the base of the thumb overlaying a seam on the underside of the ball.

 The four-seam fastball typically is thrown with a straight overhead swing of the throwing arm.
 The ball leaves the thumb at the top of the throwing motion as the index and middle fingers play their grip on the "top" seam to roll it down the "back" of the ball, which imparts backspin to the ball that lasts the distance of the pitch.
 The backspin affects the exchange of momentum between ball and surrounding air such that a lifting force called the Magnus effect offsets the downward pull of gravity on the ball; thus a hard-thrown fastball doesn't drop as much as other types of pitches and may even appear to rise as it approaches the plate.
 Further, backspin combined with the steady rotation of four seams in alignment with the direction of the pitch stabilizes the ball's flight-path.